 Whether you pass the bar exam will depend on your commitment, effort, and attitude, much more than your aptitude and raw talent.
 You are preparing for the bar exam from the moment you walk into law school.
 Work hard, study smart, and believe in yourself, and the bar will be just another test among the many tests you have faced in your life time.

-Latest Video : The Director of the Ohio Office of Bar Admissions was at Cleveland Marshall on Wednesday 9/30/15 and discussed the Character and Fitness process.
+Latest Video : 10/5/16 Director of the Ohio Bar Admissions Office, Lee Ann Ward, discussed the Ohio Character and Fitness Application

 - For more videos go here .

 Ohio Bar Examination Strategies and Tactics: Law 701

-Cleveland-Marshall students are encouraged to take the three credit hour Ohio Bar Examination Strategies and Tactics (OBEST) class.
+Cleveland-Marshall College of Law students are encouraged to take the three credit hour Ohio Bar Examination Strategies and Tactics (OBEST) class.
 Applicants who have taken the OBEST class have consistently out performed their peers who did not take the course.
-The course uses Torts and Property as backdrops to discuss study tactics, and strategies for answering essay questions, MBE and MPT problems.
+The course uses Bar examination subjects as backdrops to discuss study tactics, and strategies for answering essay questions, MBE and MPT problems.
 Students receive one-on-one feedback on their essay writing, MPT responses and bar exam study plans.
 The course is offered on a pass/fail basis.
 Preference for the Fall class will be given to those taking the February Bar Exam.
 Preference for the Spring class will be given to those taking the July Bar Exam.

 Multistate Performance Test Workshop

-Because the Multistate Performance Test (MPT) is so specialized, and because it is unlike most exams you've ever taken, Cleveland-Marshall offers a weekly MPT workshop during the eight weeks preceding the bar exam.
+Because the Multistate Performance Test (MPT) is so specialized, and because it is unlike most exams you've ever taken, Cleveland-Marshall College of Law offers a weekly MPT workshop during the eight weeks preceding the bar exam.
 Participants receive individual feedback and advice on their practice MPTs, as well as discuss general strategies for attacking this particularly challenging part of the bar exam.
 The MPT workshop takes place on Wednesdays, 1pm-3pm, and longer when 2MPTs are done.
 Room assignment: LB 202